Chirag-ahir/My-SQL-All-Basic/README.md

  what is the difference between trigger and stored procedure ?<br>
  The key distinction between the trigger and procedure is that a trigger is called automatically when a data modification event occurs against a table.
 A stored procedure, on the other hand, must be invoked directly.

+what is Index in DB ?<br>
+ Indexes are special lookup tables that the database search engine can use to speed up data retrieval.